Get a No Obligation Cash Offer or Home Value

 Q: Do I owe taxes when selling a probate home?

 A: The estate may be responsible for capital gains tax if the property sells for more than its date-of-death value (stepped-up basis).
 Oregon doesn’t charge an inheritance tax on most estates.
-Always consult a tax professional before selling.
+Always consult a qualified tax professional before selling.

 Common Mistakes to Avoid When Selling a Probate Property